Political Science

 Westminster offers more than twenty-five courses in political science (more than many schools twice its size).
 Studying Political Science at Westminster will allow you to tackle all these questions and many more.
 It will help you to develop a truly sophisticated understanding of politics and human behavior.
 At the same time your studies in Political Science will enhance your reading, writing, public speaking, and critical thinking skills, and position you for an exciting career in government, law, public service, lobbying or organizational leadership.

-view political science program plan
+view political science Major

 View Course Catalog